 5.1 In order to ensure that the policies of the City of Durham Neighbourhood Plan are achieving the desired outcomes as expressed by local people during consultations, it is important to specify the extent and regularity of monitoring to be carried out.
 National advice recommends monitoring of "the significant effects" of neighbourhood plans which indicates that it is not necessary for all policies to be regularly monitored and indeed, there will be many policies for which data is not available or require disaggregation from a wider data field.
 It is also recognised that most of the monitoring will be carried out by the local planning authority or made available at national level.
-The Identification of indicators and targets is a task that has already been commenced, and these were included in the 2017 consultation draft version of this Plan.
+The identification of indicators and targets is a task that has already been commenced.
 Creating effective indicators and targets for a full suite of policies is a continuing task in the plan-making process of both this Plan and the County Local Plan.
 The procedure will be best agreed when both plans are fully aligned toward the conclusion of the plan-making period.